Falien164/energy_network_visualization/README.md

 - results/hour_24/

 ### Implemented functionality
-- differences in the flows on the edges (arrows on edges)
+- Differences in the flows on the edges
+     - draw arrows on edges which show direction of flow
-- differences in the operation of nodes (the node gets power from others, the node generates power for others)
+- Differences in the operation of nodes (the node gets power from others, the node generates power for others)
      - Black node (gets power from others
      - Green node (generates power)
      - Orange node (consume more power than is generating)
+- Clustering edges by value of flow
+     - Edges are colored with the same color if are in the same group
+     - TextArea displays created groups
+- distinguishing the amount of generated power
+     - Size of the node show how much power it generates.
+The bigger the more
--
+- Histogram of consumed power
+     - Display histogram with consumed power of each node
+     - Clicking a node will change a color of column on a histogram showing where the node is

 ### Graph
 Example of a graph